rocky112358/rocky112358.github.io/index.md

 Majoring Computer Science Engineering
 Minoring Human Factors Engineering

-Currently: Looking for a job for alternative military service in South Korea (taking a temporary leave of absence from school)
+Currently: Working as skilled industrial personnel(산업기능요원, instead of the military service) in South Korea, in [Buzzni](https://buzzni.com) (taking a temporary leave of absence from school).
+The duty ends on Aug 15th, 2020

 # Links